mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-reusing-styles.md

 ```
 The `"sidebar"`class extends the `"vbox"` class, while the `"rightbar"` class extends two classes: `"sidebar"` and `"standout"`.
 Note how we reuse the previously defined classes by referring to them via the property names (e.g. `this.vbox`).
 These are not just strings, but strongly types objects, which prevents misspelling errors.

 It is possible to derive from classes defined in different scopes - whether from the same project or from a different (e.g. 3rd-party) library.
-We can re-write the above example using two style scopes:
+We can re-write the above example using two stylesheets:

 ```tsx
 /* LibStyles.ts */